Microsoft Word offers a lot more options than you might think.

 2. Stationery or letterhead

-With the plethora of clip art that Microsoft Office includes, you can create personal stationery or professional letterheads easily.
-First, you can choose from a full frame or partial frame to insert on the page.
-From there, you can continue customizing it with your own images, creating watermarks and even using different fonts to beautify the page.
-Microsoft Word also includes stationery and letterhead templates that you can use if you don't want to create your own.
+With the vast selection of clip art that Microsoft Office includes, you can easily create personal stationery or professional letterheads.
+First, you choose a full frame or partial frame to insert on the page.
+From there, you customize it with your own images, watermarks and different fonts to beautify the page.
+Microsoft Word also includes stationery and letterhead templates you can use if you don't want to create your own.

-Instead of paying for pricy postcards on your trip, wait until you get home and create them yourself with pictures from your own camera.
-Microsoft Word makes it easy to create postcards by including a 4 x 6-inch setup that's ready for you to use.
+Instead of paying for pricey postcards on your trip, you can wait until you get home and create them yourself with pictures from your own camera.
+Microsoft Word makes it easy to create postcards with a 4 x 6-inch setup.
 By clicking on the Page Layout tab and then changing the size of the document to the postcard size, you can begin to customize it.
-You can even print out the postcard on photo or cardstock to make it more durable when you send it off in the mail.
+You can even print out the postcard on photo or card stock to make it more durable when you send it off in the mail.

 Thanks to the multiple-column feature in Microsoft Word, you can easily create family or business newsletters.
-First, choose whether you want your newsletter on portrait or landscape orientation and then from there you can customize it any way you want.
-You can add as many columns as you want to one page and even put a solid line between them for more distinct separation.
-Additionally, Microsoft Office includes some ready-to-use newsletter templates that you can work from if you don't want to take the time to create your own.
+First, choose portrait or landscape orientation.
+You can then customize it any way you want.
+You can add columns and put a solid line between them for more distinct separation.
+Microsoft Office includes some ready-to-use newsletter templates you can work from if you don't want to take the time to create your own.

-Whether you need a flyer for a yard sale or a work party, or an invitation for your child's birthday party, you can easily create it in Microsoft Word instead of overpaying someone to do it for you.
-If you want to be very creative, you can start from a blank document and create a flyer or invitation all from scratch.
-But if you're not feeling up to it, you can also choose from many ready-to-use flyer and invitation templates that Microsoft Office comes pre-installed with for quick selection.
+Whether you need a flyer for a yard sale or work party or an invitation for your child's birthday party, you can easily create it in Microsoft Word.
+If you want to be creative, you can start from a blank document and create a flyer or invitation all from scratch.
+If you're not feeling up to it, you can choose from many ready-to-use flyer and invitation templates in Microsoft Office for quick creation.